AsyncDisplayKit/Documentation/docs/_docs/layout2-quickstart.md

 - `ASTextNode`
 - `ASButtonNode`

 All other nodes either do not have an intrinsic size or lack an intrinsic size until their external resource is loaded.
 For example, an `ASNetworkImageNode` does not know its size until the image has been downloaded from the URL.
-These sorts of elments include
+These sorts of elements include

 - `ASVideoNode`
 - `ASVideoPlayerNode`